Welcome to C Programming

 - Code blocks are defined with braces

-object in C++ is used to display output on the screen.
-It is part of the iostream library and is one of the most commonly used features for basic output and debugging.
+The printf function in C is used to display formatted output on the screen.
+It is part of the stdio.h library and is one of the most commonly used functions for basic output and debugging.

 int main() {